iviviano/Algorithms/Grading/HW2.md

 Problem  3:         -1/10 Your implementation correctly identifies whenever the elements of sublist appear in biglist in order.
 However, it does not determine whether they appear consecutively.
 For example, (has-sublist? '(x y z) '(a x y b z)) should return #f.
 One way to fix this is with a helper predicate that recognizes if the elements of a sublist are the first elements of a biglist.
 Problem  4:         -2/10 Incomplete procedure.
 Problem  5:         -/10
-Problem  6:         -2/10 Your impleme
+Problem  6:         -2/10 Your implementation fails for all nonempty lists, since you call second on the list.
+The recursive call ensures that eval-bin is called on all
 Problem  7:         /10
 Problem  8:         /10
 TOTAL:              /100